dimaga/drlnd-p1-navigation/Report.md

 &alpha; controls the level of convergence.
 It is a value between 0.0 and 1.0.
 And the approach just described is called _Q-learning_.

 In order to decide an action while training, the agent may generate a uniform random value between 0 and 1, and if it is less than some &epsilon;, choose a random action; otherwise, choose _argmax<sub>a</sub>Q(S<sub>t</sub>, a)_.
-The former case is called _exploration_, the letter is _exploitation_.
+The former case is called _exploration_, the latter is _exploitation_.
 And the overall approach is called an &epsilon;-greedy policy.

 If &epsilon; is high, the agent prefers to try new things to explore the environment.
 If &epsilon; is low, the agent searches for the maximum reward under the current knowledge of its Q-value estimate.
 In this project, &epsilon; is set 1.0 in the beginning of training and slowly converges to 0.01 by the end.
 See ```train()``` method in ```Navigation.ipynb``` and its ```eps_start``` and ```eps_end``` arguments.